 pong is hosted on PyPI and can thus be easily installed with pip.
-In order to run pong, you need Python 2 (version 2.7.8 or newer) and a modern web browser (e.g. Chrome, Firefox, Safari). pong is not compatible with Internet Explorer.
+In order to run pong, you need Python 2.7 and a modern web browser (e.g. Chrome, Firefox, Safari). pong is not compatible with Internet Explorer.